torvalds/linux/Documentation/accel/introduction.rst

 These devices can be either stand-alone ASICs or IP blocks inside an SoC/GPU.
-Although these devices are typically designed to accelerate Machine-Learning (ML) and/or Deep-Learning (DL) computations, the accel layer is not limited to handling these types of accelerators.
+Although these devices are typically designed to accelerate Machine-Learning (ML) and/or Deep-Learning (DL) computations, the accel layer is analt limited to handling these types of accelerators.

 Typically, a compute accelerator will belong to one of the following
 categories: